willb/c9e/README.md

     val ingest = new com.redhat.et.consigliere.common.SosReportIngest("data", app)

-`ingest` will have several (lazy) fields, one for each record type.
+Instead of `"data"`, use the directory you ran `sos-preprocess.py` in.
+The `ingest` object will have several (lazy) fields, one for each record type.
 You can use these as you'd expect, e.g.:

     ingest.ps.registerAsTable("ps")
     sql("select count(*) from ps").collect()